Element84/cmr-stac-api-proxy/docs/development.md

 </ul>

 ## Docs
 `docs` is where the combined specification document made from the STAC and WFS3 specification documents is held.
 Paths and component schemas are defined here.
-Also in `docs` is the generated documentation file.
+The generated STAC documentation file is also located in this directory.

 ## Lib
 The `lib` directory contains the main logic of the application.
 It is broken down into modules pertaining to areas of responsibility.
+A summary of those modules can be found below.

-#### API
+### API
 The `api` directory houses the api routing logic for the application.
 This is achieved using `Express.js`.
 Also included in this directory are routes pertaining to STAC and WFS3 endpoints.

-#### CMR
+### CMR
 Contains logic to query CMR, including searching for collections and granules, getting collections and granules, and building CMR search URLs.

-#### Convert
+### Convert
 Inside `convert` is where the functions exist that are used to convert CMR data fields into their corresponding STAC/WFS3 fields.
 For instance, `bounding-box.js` contains function to translate a bounding box from CMR's format to STAC's format.

-#### STAC
+### STAC
 Contains utility functions used in creating the STAC API endpoints.
 This includes logic to dynamically create or display catalogs during a search. `stac` also holds functionality to create links to root, parent, and child nodes.

-#### Util
+### Util
 `util` houses utility functions used throughout the application.
 This directory includes the models for WFS-Links and the URL-builder used throughout the application.
 The logger creation, for which we are using `Winston` is also found here.

-#### Validator
+### Validator
 The `validator` directory holds logic to retrieve component schemas from the STAC and WFS3 specification document, and validate component objects against them.

 ## Scripts
-The `scripts` directory contains only one file: `yamlUpdater.js`.
+The `scripts` directory currently contains only one file: `yamlUpdater.js`.
 This script is ran automatically during the build process, and is intended to update the STAC and WFS3 schema yaml to the current version made accessible by Radiant Earth.

 When `yamlUpdater.js` is ran, it looks at the repositories listed below to get the latest version of STAC and WFS3 specification schemas.
 It then updates the current schema file `WFS3core+STAC.yaml` located in the `docs` directory.

+This process is used to ensure that this app is always using the most recent version of `STAC` it is highly recommended that after an update has happened that all of the test are ran to ensure nothing has broken.
+We also recommend that test are written for any new `STAC` specifications.

 STAC: https://github.com/radiantearth/stac-spec/blob/master/api-spec/STAC.yaml